People Talk About Their Sauciest Revenge Stories

 I know it’s a bit crass and even shady as heck but given his dishonesty with me over the $70,000, I felt justified in keeping the additional $1.8 million.
 I paid taxes on the gain (long-term cap gain) and went on my way with a fantastic nest egg.
 Nobody has asked about it since, and I have only told the story to a few people (and even then only after the statute of limitations passed).

 The final ironic cherry on top of this sundae is that during my remaining 3 years, I gained greater influence with ownership in position within the company because they considered me loyal for giving the $1.35 million back and not making too much of a stink about the $70,000 profit.
 Little did they know, I got the better of them.
 The company eventually folded due to family disputes, but my understanding is that ownership walked away in a very good financial position.
-They likely could have been a much better and greater company had they not practiced the same dishonesty that they showed me with their vendors, clients, and employees.”

 2. Write Me Up Over 3 Grains Of Rice?
 Good Luck Finding A Replacement

 “This took place around 5 years ago in a third world country.
 I started an internship as a kitchen helper for a large hotel chain, and I was scheduled for 6 months of internship in order to get my diploma for a culinary course I was taking.

-This happened around 5 months into my internship.
+Given the job because of connections with the higher-ups.
+Has no experience running the other areas of the restaurant only one area.
 We have the Butchers, Bakers, Line, Cold Kitchen, and Banquet Kitchen.
 Never actually does his job just passes it down to his secretary.
 In all my time there I never even saw him cooking or anything related not even help out when we are understaffed and overbooked.

+So, 5 months into my internship, we heard the news that the chef for the staff kitchen quit for “unknown” reasons.
 In comes the Executive sous-chef (Boss), he gathered all 4 of us interns and asked if anyone of us is brave enough to handle the staff kitchen, So I being the only one stupid enough asked to be the considered as a replacement thinking that if I do a good job, I would be absorbed into the company when my internship finishes.

 He chooses me because I always go on unpaid overtime bouncing around the other areas of the restaurant to learn as much as I can.
 Even on holidays that interns are not obliged to work, I go in and work 16-20 hour shifts just to help the regular employees and learn.
 The regular employees already consider me as part of the team and actually cook in the line and not relegate menial tasks like peeling veg like the other interns.

+So the next day, I start working in the staff kitchen.
+The work was simple enough.
 You get 3 hours in the morning to prepare 1 meal for all 150 employees of the hotel by lunchtime then prep for the next day’s meals.
 The other interns would take care of serving the other employees, and then the Stewards do the dishes.

 I get by for 2 weeks cooking 150 meals rice, veggies, soup, and protein with only 2 home kitchen-grade burners and other faulty equipment.